Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-08/README.md

 Rails is opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.

+## How the AI works
+Based on the overall architecture diagram above, the AI processing consists of Researcher (Agent), Router, Call Tools and Graph Master.
+Agent is a Runnable that can Calls Tools
+Upon receiving the user's input at the `/langchain/` endpoint, there are 2 possible user flows that can happen.
+In both cases, we are taking in a natural language prompt and outputing some message for the user.
+The exact user flows are described below.

+### Non Graph Flow
+Example prompt:

+> Tell me more about Ben Carson

+1. User Query received at `/langchain/` endpoint.
+2. Extract arguments + tools to use
+3. Go to Router, then Call Tools.
+4. Execute tool function, which outputs a Tool Message
+5. Goes back to Researcher.
+6. Repeat Steps 3 - 5 until the Agent

+### Graph Flow
+Example prompt

+> Help me generate a graph on the relationships of Joe Biden.

+### Checkpoints
+[Checkpoints](https://langchain-ai.github.io/langgraph/reference/checkpoints/) is the LangChain way of giving your agent  "memory" by persisting its state.
+With this, the agent is able to use previous messages context to craft the next response.

 # Demo
 Insert youtube demo here

 # Getting Started
 This project requires both Ruby, with Ruby on Rails and Python to work.

-Clone the repo and open 2 separate terminal windows, one for the Rails server and one for the Python server.
+Clone the repo and open 2 separate terminal windows, one for the Rails server and one for the Python server. ```cd``` into the respective folders.

+## Rails Server

 Install all dependencies for Rails.
 Please change the path according to where you cloned the repo.
 ```sh